Keep Me Fed

 Six singles were released ahead of the album.
-The first single, "More", peaked at number 36 on the Billboard Mainstream Rock chart, staying on the chart for seven weeks.
-The second single, "S!CK", reached number eight on the Billboard Mainstream Rock chart, remaining on the chart for 20 weeks.
+The first single, "More", peaked at number 36 on the Billboard Mainstream Rock Airplay chart, staying on the chart for seven weeks.
+The second single, "Sick", reached number eight on the Billboard Mainstream Rock Airplay chart, remaining on the chart for 20 weeks.

-"S!CK" is featured on Loudwires list of "Best Rock + Metal Songs of 2024 (So Far)".
+"Sick" is featured on Loudwires list of "Best Rock + Metal Songs of 2024 (So Far)".
 This track was also selected to the soundtrack of Madden NFL 26 video game.